Our editors independently select these products. Making a purchase through our links may earn Well+Good a commission

 Whether you have a 10-step regimen or like to use two simple products in tandem, everyone can benefit from a little skincare 101, because the order in which you put on your serums, oils, moisturizers, and SPFs can make them work even harder.
-"It's important to not only choose the right products for your particular skin type but layer them correctly as well," says New York City-based dermatologist Michele Farber, MD of Schweiger Dermatology.
+“It’s important to not only choose the right products for your particular skin type but layer them correctly as well,” says Philadelphia-based dermatologist Michele Farber, MD of Schweiger Dermatology.

 Yup!
 There is a right order to apply skincare products that work universally for most skin types, which dermatologist Adeline Kikam, FAAD, explains is “based on the vehicle of the product and what’s more likely to get absorbed faster or better.”
 For instance, applying serum before you’ve cleansed your skin of the day’s dirt won’t help your skin absorb the goodness.